gcorani/hierTs/README.md

 ## Running reconciliation of grouped time series
 Two data sets can be used: `infantgts` (available from `hts`) or `tourism` (raw data available from [https://robjhyndman.com/publications/mint/](https://robjhyndman.com/publications/mint/); the csv file is available in this repository.
 When  `tourism` is passed as a parameter, another function of this directory imports the raw data into R.)
+Alternatively, the data can be synthetically generated using the `synthetic` flag.

 The base forecasts can be created using either `auto.arima` or `ets`, both available from `forecast`.